Disturbed's David Draiman on Sam Smith's Grammys performance: "It's taking the pop stars to be rock stars these days"

-Disturbed frontman David Draiman praised Sam Smith for taking it for the “next level” with their Grammys 2023 performance.
+Disturbed frontman David Draiman has praised Sam Smith for taking it for the “next level” with their Grammys 2023 performance.

 Smith took to the stage with Kim Petras at the 65th Annual Awards in Los Angeles, California last Sunday (February 5) for a live airing of the pair’s collaborative single ‘Unholy’.